ShrenikOne/AzureAD.Samples/README.md

 #### Samples List

-* *Azure AD Offline Authentication Sample*: These sample provides a basic design and approach for an application which can go occasionally offline while application still needs to continue execution.
-For more details, refer [AzureAD.Samples.OfflineAuthN](/src/AzureAD.Samples.OfflineAuthN/Docs/readme.md)
+* *Azure AD Offline Authentication Sample*: This sample provides a basic design and approach for an application which can go occasionally offline while application still needs to continue execution.
+For more details, refer [OfflineAuthN Samples](/OfflineAuthN/docs/readme.md)